boxer-code/edc-extensions/README.md

 8. To start the ML-Service: python3 ML.py

 Transfer steps:
 To perform two rounds of federated learning a postman collection is given ([postman collection for two rounds of federated learning](federated-try-connector/Federated-learning-two-rounds.postman_collection.json)).
 First you have to adapt the "pfadjep" variable to your full path to the python files.
+If you want to run the whole collection, you should set the delay to 2000ms.
 For example: "/home/{User}/edc-extensions-self/federated-try-connector".
 The first request is to initialize the model on server side and to set the jep config on both clients.
 Afterwards a data offering is created and all the necessary structures therefore.
 The clients negotiate a contract with the server and download the first model.
 Afterwards they train it and create another data offering, containing the model updates.
 The server negotiates a contract with the clients and get the model updates to average them and send them back through a data offering.
 The contracts can be reused for more rounds of federated learning.
 Also the collection can simply run another round.

 **Configuration**